 - The crash-tested electrical enclosure that is passive safe to EN12767

-The EN 12767 crash test required two full-scale collisions to be carried out, with a car hitting the product to measure the amount of energy it absorbs and classify it accordingly.
-In the first test, a 900 kg car was driven with a drag cable and released to hit our passively safe cabinet at 35 km/h to ensure the product behaved as expected.
-We repeated the process in a second test with an identical car at a much higher speed of 100 km/h (62mph).
+The EN 12767 crash test required two full-scale collisions to be carried out, with a car hitting the product to measure the amount of energy it absorbed and classify it accordingly.
+In the first test, a 900 kg car was driven into our passively safe cabinet at 35 km/h to ensure the product behaved as expected.
+The process was repeated in a second impact test with an identical car at a much higher speed of 100 km/h (62mph).

-The test was conducted on a passive safe version of the Ritherdon RB800 enclosure by TRL at their test facility in Berkshire in early January 2013.
+The impact tests were conducted on a version of the Ritherdon RB800 enclosure that had been adapted for passive safety.
+The crash tests were carried out by TRL at their passive safety test facility in Berkshire in early January 2013.
 For more information on the low-speed crash test, read the full TRL report here.
-Here’s the report for the high-speed crash test.
+Here is the report for the high-speed crash test.